 Monitoring phosphorus discharge is commonly required for industrial and municipal waste water treatment plants.
 Phosphorus tests are also frequently used by lakes and streams monitoring programs as a general measure of health (see EPA's Monitoring and Assessing - Phosphorus)

-TOTAL PHOSPHORUS (TP): Includes the total amount of all forms of phosphorus in solution (reactive) and in particulate form.
-Only a portion of the TP is readily available for use in plant and algal growth.
+TOTAL PHOSPHORUS - Includes the total amount of all forms of phosphorus in solution (reactive) and in particulate form.

 dissolved inorganic phosphate (orthophosphate).

-DISSOLVED HYDROLYZABLE PHOSPHOROUS - as measured by the sulfuric acid hydrolysis procedure and minus predetermined dissolved orthophosphates.
+HYDROLYZABLE PHOSPHOROUS - As measured by the sulfuric acid hydrolysis procedure and minus predetermined dissolved orthophosphates.

-AVAILABLE PHOSPHORUS Available P = (Total P) – (Citrate insoluble P)
+AVAILABLE PHOSPHORUS - Available P = (Total P) – (Citrate insoluble P).
+Used in solids testing like wood ash, bio-solids and compost (AOAC Method 2.044)

 Maine Maximum Exposure Guideline for Drinking Water (MEG): 0.1 ppb (= 0.1 ug/L)